Quasimaps to moduli spaces of sheaves: Semi-positive targets

-We now define then using the wall-crossing formula from Theorem \ref{wallcrossingHilb}, the string and divisor equations, one obtains the following result, which specialises to the result stated in Section \ref{applications} after enumerating the invariants with respect to classes on $S^{[n]}$ instead of $S\times C$.
+Using the wall-crossing formula from Theorem \ref{wallcrossingHilb}, Proposition \ref{IfunctionFano}, and string and divisor equations, we obtain the following result.
+Note that we assume $N> 2$ to apply divisor and string equations for the degree-0 invariants in the wall-crossing formula.